Hiking the Keālia Trail on Oʻahu’s North Shore

 Hill 3

-After climbing and descending back down hill two, the third hill will immediately follow, which is by far the easiest and most gradual of all three.
+After climbing and descending the second hill, the third hill immediately follows, which is by far the easiest and most gradual of the three.

 At the top of the third hill, the Keālia Road ends, where the road to Peacock Flats begins.

-At this junction, go left for both the Mokulēʻia Access Road, and the Kuaokalā Trail.
-The road to the right simply leads to the Space Force Tracking Station.
+At this junction, go left for both the Mokulēʻia Access Road, the Waiʻanae Summit Trail (WST), and the Kuaokalā Trail, as the road to the right simply leads to the Kaʻena Point Space Force Tracking Station.

 Go Left